Bitcoin-com/developer.bitcoin.com/src/data/docs/bitbox/bitcoincash.md

 #### Result

-isVerified `boolean`: if message is verified or not
+isVerified `Boolean`: if message is verified or not

 #### Examples